TransmitSecurity/ciam-expressjs-vanilla-samples/saml-idp/README.md

 - Navigate again to the [SP client simulator](https://samltest.id/start-idp-test/) and set the "EntityId" to be the same one you provided in the XML metadata file.
-- Press "Go" and start authentication by the SMS OTP
+- Press "Go" and start authentication by SMS OTP
 - After successful authentication you will be redirected back to the SP simulator completion page.

 https://github.com/TransmitSecurity/ciam-expressjs-vanilla-samples/assets/75998795/91f05073-a522-4fb0-9693-b2bf59d7f1ed